-One interesting aspect of the politics surrounding the foreclosure "crises" is the rhetoric bandied about by politicians and activist groups.
+One interesting aspect of the politics surrounding the foreclosure "crisis" is the rhetoric bandied about by politicians and activist groups.
 As I have noted before, in recent years, the "American Dream" is no longer about making it on your own in society, based on your merits, but on owning granite counter-tops and stainless steel appliances - at least according to the politicians.

-Politicians and issue groups are using the foreclosure crises to make political hay.
+Politicians and issue groups are using the foreclosure crisis to make political hay.
 When you see people "protesting" all with identically and neatly printed signs, you know it is an astro-turf campaign, probably from the Unions.

 The mythology of the family homestead is partly to blame for this.
 The mythology is documented in our history, our movies, and books, such as the graphic novella, Fun with Dick and Jane.

 Much of this mythology stems from the transition of our country from an agrarian society to an industrial one.
 "Over the river and through the woods," we sang, "To Grandmother's house we go!"
 And Grandma and Grandpa were likely to live on a farm, gathering the family together for a turkey-carving at Thanksgiving, just as Normal Rockwell showed us.
 According to the myth, we all grew up in Smallville, on the farm, before moving to the big city and assuming our identity as Clark Kent.

 While this myth of the "family homestead" may still be true for a small minority of Americans, and may have been true for a number of Americans in the past, today it is hardly the norm for any of us in a post-industrial age.